-These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
-They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
+These media sources are moderate to strongly biased toward conservative causes through story selection and/or political affiliation.
+They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports, and omit information reporting that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 Factual Reporting: MIXED

-Asiannews.it is a missionary news agency of the Roman Catholic Church and the official news agency of the Pontifical Institute for Foreign Missions (PIME) which is based in Roma, Italy.
-Asiannews.it specializes in Asian affairs.
-The editor-in-chief of AsianNews is missionary and journalist, Father Bernardo Cervellera.
-AsianNews.it offers a Chinese edition and as of 2003 an English edition.
-On the English edition’s about page they state the purpose of the website is to “spread their faith” to the Chinese people due to the Chinese government “promoting atheism in schools and the mass-media.”
+Asianews.it is a missionary news agency of the Roman Catholic Church and the official news agency of the Pontifical Institute for Foreign Missions (PIME), which is based in Roma, Italy.
+Asianews.it specializes in Asian affairs.
+The editor-in-chief of AsiaNews is missionary and journalist Father Bernardo Cervellera.

 Funded by / Ownership

 AsiaNews.it is published by the Pontifical Institute for Foreign Missions (PIME), which is a “society of secular priests and laypeople who dedicate their lives to missionary activities.”
 Funding for AsiaNews.it comes through donations to PIME.
 The website lacks transparency as it does not indicate funding or top donors.